markusgiesen/altair/content/06-lists/lists.md

 This is a list of the staff and their details.

-(customlist: persons class: person-list type: unordered order: alphabetical reverse: false)
+(customlist: persons class: List type: unordered order: alphabetical reverse: false)

 ### Definitions

 And this is a definition list of what each staffmember does

-(customlist: personsdefinition class: person-list type: definition order: default reverse: true)
+(customlist: personsdefinition class: List type: definition order: default reverse: true)